 Important Disclaimer: We are not lawyers and cannot provide legal advice.
 However, we understand that demonstrating best effort is always the foundation of a solid compliance strategy.

-The European Accessibility Act requires websites to adhere to the Web Content Accessibility Guidelines (WCAG) 2.1, with full compliance required by June 28, 2030.
+The European Accessibility Act requires websites to comply with the Web Content Accessibility Guidelines (WCAG) 2.1, with full compliance due by June 28, 2025.
 Similar regulations exist worldwide, making accessibility not just an ethical imperative but a legal requirement.

-Using WordPress accessibility plugins provides website owners with a quick way to demonstrate best efforts in making their websites accessible.
+Using WordPress accessibility plugins gives website owners a quick way to demonstrate their best efforts to make their websites accessible.
 However, plugins should be part of a broader accessibility strategy that includes:

 Common Accessibility Challenges WordPress Addresses